schraderSimon/masterthesis/code/systems/libraries/README.md

 - `quantum_library.py` contains algorithms for EVC on a quantum computer.
 - `qs_ref.py` contains methods to generate orbitalSystems in Schøyens code, adapted in such a way that Procrustes orbitals (or natural orbitals)
 - `REC.py` contains methods and classes to perform Multi-reference EVC with Slater determinants
+- `rhs_t.py` contains the code for restricted CCSD amplitude calculations.
+It also contains code for parameter-reduced AMP-CCEVC, where not all parameters are included.